rrutwik/card-chess/src/README.md

 ## 📝 Notes

 - The game uses standard chess movement rules
-- Kings can move into check (special rule for this variant)
 - Capturing the king ends the game (not checkmate)
 - Deck automatically reshuffles when empty